abdusatra/abdusatar.github.io/about.md

 computer skills more and more.
 APRIL 2020 - 101 2020
 training & development "T.D.C".
-".work at contracs ocalnerwork or any network with other he work."
+".work at contracs local networking or any network with other he work."
-Details
+<h1>Details:</h1>
 Nesma, Libya
 0915225751
 shandsxx@gmail.com